 Retail technology should empower companies to deliver an experience that fits the customer.
-Windows Embedded GM Barb Edson, Microsoft Worldwide Retail Managing Director Brendan O'Meara, and IHL Group analyst Jerry Sheldon join GigaOM Research's Adam Lesser to discuss how intelligent systems create rich, personalized customer experiences and drive operational efficiency in retail and hospitality.
+Windows Embedded GM Barb Edson, Microsoft Worldwide Retail Managing Director Brendan O'Meara, and IHL Group analyst Jerry Sheldon join GigaOM Research's Adam Lesser to discuss how connected systems create rich, personalized customer experiences and drive operational efficiency in retail and hospitality.

 Connected technology can be transformative for health organizations but also needs to be secure.
-Windows Embedded GM Barb Edson, Microsoft's WW GM for Health Neil Jordan, and Ovum analyst Cornelia Wels-Maug join GigaOM Research's Adam Lesser to discuss how intelligent systems help health providers securely improve patient care, access and outcomes in less time and at lower costs.
+Windows Embedded GM Barb Edson, Microsoft's WW GM for Health Neil Jordan, and Ovum analyst Cornelia Wels-Maug join GigaOM Research's Adam Lesser to discuss how connected systems help health providers securely improve patient care, access and outcomes in less time and at lower costs.

 For manufacturers, competitive advantage lies in connecting equipment on the factory floor to backend systems to harness real-time data.
-Windows Embedded GM Barb Edson, Microsoft CTO for Manufacturing Rohit Bhargava, and ARC Advisory Group analyst Craig Resnick join GigaOM Research's Adam Lesser to discuss how intelligent systems drive operational efficiency and new business opportunities in manufacturing.
+Windows Embedded GM Barb Edson, Microsoft CTO for Manufacturing Rohit Bhargava, and ARC Advisory Group analyst Craig Resnick join GigaOM Research's Adam Lesser to discuss how connected systems drive operational efficiency and new business opportunities in manufacturing.

 Watch the video 'Where is Windows Embedded' to see how Windows Embedded can make daily life easier and better connected.